philc/gumshoedb/future_work.md

   requests.
 * Switching to a column-oriented design will almost certainly provide a huge speedup for our common-case queries.
 In particular this allows for much better compression and skipping much more data while scanning.
+* We can switch to using varints rather than our cornucopia of integer types.
+This would make our rows non-fixed-size, though.
+(This makes more sense if we're column-oriented.)